Vaish1911/my-codef-site/content/posts/revision/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CgrCo1J9A44" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I find this technique to be helpful just after I do any reading or when I finish watching a lecture.
 Blurting mind maps are the way to go.

+3. __Quizlet__

+Quizlet is an amazing online platform great for when you are university student.
+You can make flashcards online and have them with you on your phone anywhere you go!
+It has test functions to enable active recall so you retain information better.

+I find this particulary useful in testing areas I am unfamiliar with and found it an easy way to plan my revision.

+__Protip: Generous students from previous years at your university have probably made flashcards for most modules, simply search up your module code and with a bit of luck you can find some great resources - saves you the hassle from making flashcards!__

+Create a free quizlet account here: [Quizlet Sign Up](https://quizlet.com/sign-up)